Ferrite-FEM/Ferrite.jl/docs/src/topics/boundary_conditions.md

 ```

 The field name is given as a symbol, just like when the field was added to the dof handler,
-the part of the boundary where this constraint is active is given as a face set, and the
+the part of the boundary where this constraint is active is given as a facet set, and the
 function computing the prescribed value should be of the form `f(x)` or `f(x, t)`
 (coordinate `x` and time `t`) and return the prescribed value(s).

 !!! note "Multiple sets"
-    To apply a constraint on multiple face sets in the grid you can use `union` to join
+    To apply a constraint on multiple facet sets in the grid you can use `union` to join
     them, for example
     ```julia
     left_right = union(getfacetset(grid, "left"), getfacetset(grid, "right"))